With You (Chris Brown song): Critical reception

 Andy Kellman of Allmusic named it one of the album's highlights.
 Nick Levine of Digital Spy gave the song a three star rating, calling it a "pretty, folk-tinged R&B ballad" and commenting that "The lyrics won't be troubling the Ivor Novello judges any time soon ("With every kiss and every hug, you make me fall in love"), but its chorus is pretty enough to make us turn a deaf ear."
-Kelefa Sanneh of The New York Times commented that song borrows shamelessly from Beyonce's 2006 single "Irreplaceable".
-Norman Mayers of Prefix Magazine said that the ballads on Exclusive "suffer from lame, redundant, and derivative production", citing "With You" as an example, commenting that Stargate recycles Beyonce's "Irreplaceable".
-Sal Cinquemani of Slant Magazine commented that Stargate used the same formula for "Irreplaceable" on "With You", saying that it "is in serious need of replacing".
+Kelefa Sanneh of The New York Times commented that song borrows "brazenly" from Beyonce's 2006 single "Irreplaceable".
+Sal Cinquemani of Slant Magazine commented that Stargate already used the same production formula on several songs before "With You", saying that it "is in serious need of replacing".
+Billboard wrote favorably of the song, saying that Brown on the song is "laying impressionable lyrics over Stargate’s guitar plucks".